-Note: Perineurium can be represented in the pipeline as either a meshed domain with a finite thickness or as a thin layer approximation, but the conductivity value used for either method is defined in materials.json unless the "PerineuriumResistivityMode" is "MANUAL" and the conductivity is defined explicitly in Model (Perineurium Properties).
+Note: Perineurium can be represented in the pipeline as either a meshed domain with a finite thickness or as a thin layer approximation, but the conductivity value used for either method is defined in materials.json unless the "PerineuriumResistivityMode" is "MANUAL" and the conductivity is defined explicitly in Model (Definition of perineurium).

-ci_peri_thickness.json
+9.10 ci_peri_thickness.json

+- 1. Named file: config/system/ci_peri_thickness.json - 2.
+Purpose: The file stores "PerineuriumThicknessMode" definitions that are referenced in sample.json ("ci_perineurium_thickness") for assigning perineurium thickness values to fascicles for a mask of inners if "ci_perineurium_thickness" is not specified as "MEASURED".
+The calculated thickness may be explicitly built in the FEM geometry and meshed (i.e., if "use_ci" in Model is false) or may only be used for calculating the contact impedance if modeling the perineurium with a thin layer approximation (S14 and S28 Text). - 3.
+Syntax:

 '''

-Named file: config/system/ci_peri_thickness.json

-'''

-The file stores "PerineuriumThicknessMode" definitions that are referenced in sample.json ("ci_perineurium_thickness") for assigning perineurium thickness values to fascicles for a mask of inners if "ci_perineurium_thickness" is not specified as "MEASURED".
-The calculated thickness may be explicitly built in the FEM geometry and meshed (i.e., if "use_ci" in Model is false) or may only be used for calculating the contact impedance if modeling the perineurium with a thin layer approximation (Creating Nerve Morphology in COMSOL, and Perineurium Properties).

-'''

 {

 "ci_perineurium_thickness_parameters": {

 "GRINBERG_2008": {

 "a": Double,

 "b": Double

 },

 ...

-}

 }

 '''